eProsima/Fast-DDS-monitor/docs/rst/getting_started/entities.rst

 Entities
 ########

-The monitoring functions of this application relays on the tracking the activity of certain *Entities* that the monitor will store, as their data and connections.
+The monitoring functions of this application relays on tracking the activity of certain *Entities* that the monitor will store, as well as it stores their data and the connections between them.
 These entities represents DDS communication entities, or different physical elements related with DDS entities.

-In the following diagram could be seen the different kind of entities that are tracking by the monitor, and the connection between them.
+In the following diagram could be seen the different kind of entities that are being tracking by the monitor.
 The arrows in this schema represents a direct connection (not a 1 to n in every case) between both kind of entities, but the entity kinds that are not connected directly are related to each other by the connections of the entities directly connected, creating a connected graph where every kind of entity has a relation with each other.